 \subsection{Optimize under Different Setup}

 We conduct experiments to test the influence of the patch physical size and depth.
 As shown in \figref{fig:depth_size}, we test physical depth ranges from $5m$ to $21m$ and different physical size by setting the patch as a scaled size of $(0.891m, 1.26m)$.
-In general, we see the patch keeps be attack effective across different physical size and depth.
-Empirically, a patch will show great disturbance when the D1-error larger than 80 which physically represents an disappeared object for the stereo system.
+In general, we observe that the patch remains effective across different physical sizes and depths.
+Empirically, a patch causes significant disturbance when the D1-error is larger than 80, which physically represents a disappeared region to the stereo system.